andersonscreekps/andersonscreekps-website/content/our-school/facilities.md

 weight = 4

 +++
-{{< image "/assets/img/our-school/20180527-080323.jpg" "Aerial view of Anderson's Creek Primary School" >}}
+{{< image "/assets/img/our-school/20180527-080323.jpg" "Aerial view of Andersons Creek Primary School" >}}

-Anderson's Creek Primary School is centred on two hexagon-shaped buildings that house open-planned classrooms opening onto shared workspaces.
+Andersons Creek Primary School is centred on two hexagon-shaped buildings that house open-planned classrooms opening onto shared workspaces.
 Another hexagon houses our offices and performing arts theatre.

 Surrounding these buildings are our outdoor facilities as well as additional smaller classroom buildings and an indoor basketball stadium.